 Assets - The assets of a company are items physically owned by the organisation and range in the form of liquidity.
 Physical cash or in a bank account is the most liquid while a building is the least liquid.
 Assets are typically broken down into fixed assets and current assets.

-Examples of fixed assets include furniture, equipment and premises that have a useful life of more than one year.
+Examples of fixed assets include office furniture, computer equipment and premises that have a useful life of more than one year.
 Current assets such as stock or a bank account are more liquid and can realise a cash amount faster.

 Business Plan - A business plan is a document that shows how a business is going to achieve its objectives from a customer marketing viewpoint and the financial statements to back up the written plan.
-Typically a business plan contains top-level business strategy, research data, marketing plans, tactical plans and financial forecasts.
+Typically a business plan contains the business strategy, research data, marketing plans, tactical plans and financial forecasts.

 A standard business plan written for banks is no more than 20 pages, but a plan to put a company through an IPO might be 100-200 pages.

 Bonus or bonuses - A bonus is an additional payment over and above a standard monthly or yearly salary.
 It can be a fixed amount or a percentage of salary based upon pre-determined targets that are met or exceeded at which point the bonus is triggered and paid.